z0ya-khan/gnn-project/README.md

-# Fold or Fail: Predicting Protein Stability Changes from Mutations
-Can graph neural networks learn what sequence alone cannot?
+# predicting protein stability changes from mutations

-This repository contains our Applied Machine Learning final project.
-We study whether graph neural networks (GNNs) on protein residue contact graphs improve prediction of mutation-induced protein stability changes, measured as ΔΔG, beyond tabular baselines.
+This repository contains our final project for Machine Learning.
+We study whether graph neural networks (GNNs) on protein residue contact graphs improve prediction of mutation-induced protein stability changes, measured as ΔΔG, beyond more tabular baselines.

-Our central motivating question was if residue contact graphs add useful structural information for ΔΔG prediction beyond mutation-level and condition-aware flat features.
+Our motivating question was if residue contact graphs add useful structural information for ΔΔG prediction beyond mutation-level and condition-aware flat features.

-## How to View the Final HTML Blog
+## how to view the final HTML blog, summarizing our findings

 The final website is contained in: